-Which material should I use for subsea components?
+Which material should you use for your underwater housing or marine application?

-Depending on the application and function of the end product, there are multiple materials that could be chosen.
+Depending on the specific underwater application and function of the end product, there are several options available to you.
 For example, marine autonomous systems will have different needs to underwater sensing technology or surveying technology, and systems operating in saltwater will need different corrosion resistance to those operating in fresh water.
-These are just some of the many considerations that face a designer of ocean technology systems.
+These are just some of the many considerations that face a designer of underwater technology systems.

-Naval brass – the obvious choice for marine applications
+Naval brass – the obvious choice for marine technology applications

 The 5000 series of aluminium is a lighter alternative to brass.
 Consider aluminium 5083 for marine applications – it’s a medium strength manganese-chromium-aluminium alloy that’s highly resistant to seawater and can be anodised to provide further protection.